-Staff RNs are represented by a collective bargaining agreement between Seattle Children's and Washington State Nurses Association, and are offered a comprehensive set of benefits, listed below.
+Staff RNs are represented by a collective bargaining agreement between Seattle Children’s and the Washington State Nurses Association, and are offered a comprehensive set of benefits, listed below.

 Nurses not represented by the collective bargaining agreement receive the same benefits as other staff.

 Vacation and Sick Leave

 Annual leave is a bank of hours that can be used for vacations, holidays and other personal time off.
 You begin accruing annual leave on your first day of employment, as described in the collective bargaining agreement.
 Sick leave begins accruing on the first day of employment.
 Accrual amounts increase with length of service.

 Nurses are paid on Seattle Children’s observed holidays Staff members are paid from their annual leave bank on these holidays, unless you are scheduled to work.
 If you are scheduled to work, you will be paid as described in the collective bargaining agreement.